offici5l/offici5l.github.io/Projects.md

 **[MiUnlockTool](https://github.com/offici5l/MiUnlockTool)**
-- for unlocking the bootloader of Xiaomi devices.
+- for unlocking the bootloader of Xiaomi devices

 It is compatible with macOS, Linux, Windows, and Android (with Termux).

 **[MiBypassTool](https://github.com/offici5l/MiBypassTool)**
 - for